 Tip 1: Keep Your Quality Consistent

 Although you might want to mix up your nightly special to prevent boredom, you never want to skimp on quality.
 While customers might not like every single dish you offer on your specialty menu, they should never question the quality of the food you serve them.

 To ensure you’re not getting food of poor quality, restaurant owners and managers need to maintain relationships with their suppliers and ingredient sources.
 These relationships will prove to be valuable if you ever come across an issue with your food quality.

 While the size of your restaurant will play a big part in the personal connections you’re able to make with customers, don’t underestimate the role these connections play with your regular customer base.
 Creating personal connections can happen all over the restaurant.
 For example, your host might greet your customers by name or their server could already know their drink order.

 These actions might not seem like a lot because they are so low effort, but they can have a big impact.
 If you’re in a small restaurant, these connections will be infinitely easier to make and should happen naturally.
 However, in large restaurants, you will need to make an effort and go a little out of your way to learn more about your most valuable customers.

 Tip 3: Reward Your Repeat Customers

-Restaurants and other dining establishments across the country are implementing different types of repeat diner programs that reward their most frequent customers.
-There are dozens of different software options that you can use to text or email your customers based on a variety of customizable logics.
-For example, if you had a customer that came every week for a month, and then stopped coming, you could send them a text for a $10 off coupon in hopes of enticing them back.
+For example, if you had a customer that came every week for a month, and then stopped coming, you could send them a text for a $10 off promotion code in hopes of enticing them back.
 Or if your software tracks what your customers specifically ordered, you could contact them if you had a special involving their favorite dish.
 No matter how you implement your repeat customer program, your customers will surely notice the effort—and you will notice the effects.

 Tip 4: Provide Outstanding Service